{\Phi}eat: Physically Grounded Material Feature Representation: Data Collection and Curation

-The effectiveness of self-supervised pretraining depends strongly on how the input variability reflects the desired invariances.
+The effectiveness of foundation model pretraining depends strongly on how the input variability reflects the desired invariances.
 In \methodName, the goal is to disentangle intrinsic physical properties from extrinsic factors such as geometry and illumination.
 We design a large synthetic dataset which focuses on variability in lighting and shape while keeping the underlying material identity constant.
-This controlled variability is what enables the model to learn physically-grounded features rather than semantic or contextual similarity, albeit without the need to anchor it in a specific physical model e.g., reflectance distribution function.
+This controlled variability is what enables the model to learn physically grounded features rather than semantic or contextual similarity, albeit without the need to anchor it in a specific physical model \textit{e.g.}, reflectance distribution function.

 Similar datasets have been used for inverse rendering~\cite{birsak2025matclip,martin2022materia,vecchio2023matsynth} or material similarity tasks by randomly pairing objects, materials, and lighting.
-This arbitrary pairing introduces two issues: first, it might bias the training toward unrealistic combinations, affecting material apperance~\cite{Serrano2021_Materials}; second, it makes large-scale generation impractical.
-These limitations motivated us to follow a more principled design.
-We carefully build a set of base geometric templates which we pair with semantically meaningful material categories.
+This arbitrary pairing introduces two issues: first, it might bias the training toward unrealistic combinations, affecting material appearance~\cite{Serrano2021_Materials}; second, it makes large-scale generation impractical.
+To address these limitations, we carefully build a set of base geometric templates which we pair with semantically meaningful material categories.
 For example, a cork material is rendered on a rigid, low-curvature surface rather than on a highly wrinkled cloth.
-This semantic alignment between material and macrogeometry allows the network to focus on contexts where those materials are likely to appear in real world.
-Figure~\ref{fig:dataset} shows different pairing examples of templates and materials.
+This semantic alignment between material and macrogeometry allows the network to focus on contexts where those materials are likely to appear in the real world.
+Fig.~\ref{fig:dataset} shows different pairing examples of templates and materials.